TeamSpen210/srctools/docs/source/modules/bsp.rst

 	are ignored.
 See the :py:attr:`BSP.bmodels` attribute to locate the compiled brush data for an entity.

 	Aside from the entities, the rest of the VMF object is ignored.

+.. py:attribute:: BSP.bmodels
+    :type: ~weakref.WeakKeyDictionary[Entity, BModel]

+    For each brush entity (including worldspawn) this defines the compiled brush data.
+Since this is a weak dictionary, removing entities will automatically clear their brush data.
+In engine, entities are linked to their brushes with a "model name" like ``*42``.
+Any entity in this dictionary will have its ``model`` keyvalue overwritten to point to the specified model.

+.. py:class:: BModel

+    .. py:attribute:: mins
+        :type: Vec

+    .. py:attribute:: maxes
+        :type: Vec

+        Axial bounding box surrounding the brush model.

+    .. py:attribute:: origin
+        :type: Vec

+        Original position of the brushes.

+    .. py:attribute:: node
+        :type: VisTree

+        References the root node for the visleaf tree for this brush model.

+    .. py:attribute:: faces
+        :type: list[Face]

+        All faces in this brush model, unsorted.

+    .. py:attribute:: phys_keyvalues
+        :type: Keyvalues | None

+        If this brush model is solid, this contains the VPhysics data.
+It is very similar to that in `.phy` model files.
+For each brush, this stores metadata like mass, surfaceprop, etc.

+    .. automethod:: clear_physics

 Pakfile
 -------